BitFunnel/NativeJIT/README.md

 commands from the root `NativeJIT` directory:

 ~~~
-.\Configure_Windows_MSVC.bat
+.\Configure_MSVC.bat
 ~~~

-From
-now on you can use the generated solution `build-win-msvc\BitFunnel.sln` from Visual Studio or build from command line using `cmake`:
+From now on you can use the generated solution `build-msvc\BitFunnel.sln` from Visual Studio or build from command line using `cmake`.